ersandeepranjit/vybetest/vybe-frontend/README.md

 ## Note
  1. Need to Run the backend application first
- 2. Dev Backend environment runs at 3000 port and production runs on 8081
+ 2. Dev Backend environment runs on 3000 port and production runs on 8081
- 3. The Url for the Backend api is assgined in the useApp.ts file
+ 3. The Url for the Backend API is assgined in the src/configs/constants.ts file
  4. Need to disable CORS in browser to avoid API blocking from CORS policy

 ## Available Scripts